California Trust Deed Investments; How to Invest in First Trust Deed Loans:

 Sources for lists of sales can be title insurance companies, county recorders, and real estate brokerages, among others.

 Some investors obtain the actual printout of comparable sales from the provider, such as the title company.

-far away areas and properties with a lot of land may be more difficult to sell, in some circumstances.
+Is the collateral saleable?
+One bedroom condominiums, houses in far away areas and properties with a lot of land may be more difficult to sell, in some circumstances.
 You can get independent opinions about property, other than from the person offering the trust deed investments.

 California Title Insurance / Condition of Title

 Your trust deed investment is only as good as what is recorded against the property.
 Title insurance can give you protection against liens you're unaware of, incorrect ownership and a host of other problems.
 When considering trust deed investments, will an actual assignment of the trust deed be recorded in your name at the county recorder?
 This can affect your security.
 There are many important details with title insurance, so always obtain and read the actual title insurance policy.
 It can be worthwhile to learn the difference between a preliminary title report and an actual policy of title insurance.